spas-mirchev/learning-projects/Terminal/tictactoe-minimax/README.md

 # Tic-tac-toe game

-This program replicates the behaviour of the <a href="https://en.wikipedia.org/wiki/Tic-tac-toe" target=”_blank” >Tic-tac-toe game</a>.
+This program replicates the behaviour of the <a href="https://en.wikipedia.org/wiki/Tic-tac-toe" target="_blank" >Tic-tac-toe game</a>.

 Tkinter is used for the graphical representation of the game.